Biobjective optimization with M-convex functions: Preliminaries

 Let $E$ be a finite \emph{ground set} and $\B$ be a nonempty family of subsets of $E$.
 The pair $\M = (E,\B)$ is a \emph{matroid} if and only if the following property holds. \ This is known as the \emph{exchange axiom}.
 Note that $x-\chi_u+\chi_v \in \dom f$ and $y+\chi_u-\chi_v \in \dom f$ are implicitly assumed.
 Moreover, a function $f \colon \Z^E \rightarrow \overline{\Re}$ with $\dom f \ne \varnothing$ is called \emph{M$^\natural$-convex} if for each $x,y \in\dom f$ and $u \in \supp(x-y)$, one of the following conditions holds: \begin{enumerate}[(i)] \item[(i)] $f(x) +f(y) \geq f(x-\chi_u) + f(y+\chi_u)$, \item[(ii)] there exists $v \in \supp(y-x)$ such that $f(x) +f(y) \geq f(x-\chi_u+\chi_v) + f(y+\chi_u-\chi_v)$. \end{enumerate} The above definitions show that M$^\natural$-convexity generalizes M-convexity.
 Although the two concepts are essentially equivalent~\cite[Theorem~6.3]{Mur03}, we distinguish them in this study, as restricting to M-convex functions can lead to improved computational complexity.

 We also recall that the set of integer lattice points in an integral base polyhedron (g-polymatroid) is called \emph{M-convex} (\emph{M$^\natural$-convex}) \emph{set}.
 It is known that a set being M-convex (M$^\natural$-convex) is equivalent to its indicator function being M-convex (M$^\natural$-convex).
-Moreover, the effective domain of an M-convex (M$^\natural$-convex) function is an (M$^\natural$-convex) M-convex set.
-The property that a base (M$^\natural$-convex) family must satisfy is nothing other than the simultaneous exchange axiom~\textbf{(B)} (\textbf{(P)}), given in the previous section.
+Moreover, the effective domain of an M-convex (M$^\natural$-convex) function is an \red{M-convex (M$^\natural$-convex)} set.
+The property that \red{the set family corresponding to an $0$-$1$ M-convex (M$^\natural$-convex) set} must satisfy is nothing other than the simultaneous exchange axiom~\textbf{(B)} (\textbf{(P)}), given in the previous section.

 Let us now present some properties involving the above functions.
 The sum of M-convex (M$^\natural$-convex) functions is not necessarily M-convex (M$^\natural$-convex), and such functions are called M$_2$-convex (M$^\natural_2$-convex) functions.
 However, from the exchange axiom, it is easy to see that the sum of an M$^\natural$-convex function and a linear function is M$^\natural$-convex.